jake-landersweb/jake_code/flutter/custom_menu/README.md

 }
 ```

-You will also need access to the Menu class through provider, so add that to your main() methon in main.dart
+You will also need access to the Menu class through provider, so add that to your main() method in main.dart
 *example*

 ```dart